 A survey invitation can have a significant impact on the impression you make with your clients when you start a feedback conversation with them.
-It is a well kept secret that a good survey invitation will drive better opening and response rates compared to the actual content of the survey itself.
+It is a well-kept secret that a good survey invitation will drive better opening and response rates compared to the actual content of the survey itself.
 It’s simple: Better intro, better results!

 Remember not to overestimate your customer when it comes to providing feedback.
-They are not likely to be interested in what is going on in your company or answering your surveys.
-Limited attention spans and impulsive decision making mean that it’s difficult to win over someone’s time to answer your feedback requests – regardless of their merit or value.
+They are not likely to be interested in what is going on in your company or in answering your surveys.
+Limited attention spans and impulsive decision-making mean that it’s difficult to win over someone’s time to answer your feedback requests – regardless of their merit or value.
 Do not lose the battle on how people use their time and win them over with great intros.
 Drive conciseness, clarity, personalization, and humanization – and see the difference yourself.

-Next you will find out how to create survey invitations for different customer service channels:
+Next, you will find out how to create survey invitations for different customer service channels:

 Email invitation survey introduction